ChenK7166/CSCI-596-Final-Project/README.md

 ## 2. Prediction

-Using Carbon Nanotubes Dataset in Kaggle.
+Use Carbon Nanotubes Dataset from Kaggle.
 This dataset contains 10721 initial and calculated atomic coordinates of carbon nanotubes (CNTs)

 **Data Analysis:**